Skip to content

 checkIntervalHoursHow often update_service polls the GitHub release feed

-githubRepoWhere to pull releases from — usually unchanged
+platformRepoWhere to pull platform releases from — usually unchanged

 Update notifications appear in Admin → Updates with the diff of the changelog and a single Install button.
 Installation: